These are the 19 most effective SaaS marketing strategies for 2023.

 Because most of them are just bulk messages someone didn’t really give a crap about.

-Not that smart sales reps and marketers buy a base of contacts, write one generic message template, send it to the whole list, and waiting for “their potential customers” to reply (God knows why).
+Not that smart sales reps and marketers buy a customer base, write one generic message template, send it to the whole list, and wait for “their potential customers” to reply (God knows why).

 When I see another cold email like this one, I feel super annoyed.

-There is one small secret to make your cold emails effective – personalization.
+There is one small secret of making your cold emails effective – personalization.

-Here is an example on how we at Platfromly turned our cold emails into effective warm ones.
+Here is an example of how Platfromly turned our cold emails into effective warm ones (I worked with the company back in 2020, but the tactic still works!)

 Albacross is an excellent tool that allows you to capture your website visitors, track their website activity, and identify decision-makers.

 Weekly, our marketing assistant collected the list of all companies who visited our website but didn’t subscribe to Platformly.

 We used Hunter to identify the email addresses of our leads.
 Having only the company name Hunter can help you to find such information as name, position, email, social media accounts, etc.

 With Mailshake, which is a service for cold email outreach, we created a few templates that are easy to customize and make super personal.